-Healthpoint, DFB to pay up to $48M in drug caseDecember 6th, 2012 in Medications /
+Healthpoint, DFB to pay up to $48M in drug caseDecember 6, 2012 in Medicine & Health / Medications

 (AP)—Healthpoint Ltd. and DFB Pharmaceuticals will pay up to $48 million to settle allegations that Healthpoint marketed a prescription skin ointment without approval from federal regulators.

 The Justice Department said Healthpoint caused false claims for reimbursement to be submitted to Medicare and Medicaid for Xenaderm, which is used for treating nursing home patients' bed sores.
 Fort Worth, Texas-based Healthpoint is one of DFB's operating companies.